-Our share of profit of investments accounted for using the equity method, net amounted to RMB1.1 million (US\$0.2 million) for 1H2017 as compared to RMB2.6 million for 1H2016.
-Such decrease was primarily due to the increase in losses incurred for the jointly-controlled real estate development projects which were under construction during the period and partially offset by the increase in share of profit in relation to the fair value gain from the investment property held by our joint venture, Redco Industry (Jiangxi) Co., Ltd.
+Our share of profit of investments accounted for using the equity method, net amounted to RMB77.5 million (US\$11.3 million) for 2018 as compared to RMB82.9 million for 2017.
+Such decrease was primarily due to (a) the profit decreased by the GFA delivery in Bluelake International in Nanchang, which is a joint-controlled real estate development project and becomes a subsidiaries of the Company from July 1, 2018 and; (b) the decrease in share of profit in relation to the fair value gain from the investment property held by Redco Industry (Jiangxi) Co., Ltd..